SubCommand Name and Help¶

 parameter while creating a typer.Typer(callback=some_function)

-it will be used to infer the name and help text.
+it will be used to infer the help text.

 This has the lowest priority, we'll see later what has a higher priority and can override it.